Colombia regulator to probe delivery apps for Mother's Day delays

-Colombia's commerce regulator will probe Mother's Day complaints that mobile applications Rappi, Uber Eats, iFood and Domicilios.com failed to deliver on time or at all, and are slow in making refunds, it said on Friday.
+Colombia's commerce regulator said on Friday it will probe Mother's Day complaints that mobile applications Rappi, Uber Eats, iFood and Domicilios.com failed to deliver on time or at all, and had been slow in making refunds.

 Colombians have been stuck at home under a nationwide coronavirus lockdown since late March, leaving them more reliant on apps for food and gift deliveries for the celebration on Sunday.
 The Superintendency of Industry and Commerce has asked the app companies how many orders they had expected, how they prepared, and how they estimate delivery times, it said in a statement posted on its website.